AmpleForthGold/AmpleForthGold/README.md

 ## Key Dates
 ### 2020/08/25 Initial Token sale, initial liquidity available.
-On this date Ampleforth tokens will be available for purchase.
-Initial liquidity will go live on [*UniSwap*](https://uniswap.org/) 25th August 2020.
-This will be 10% of the AAU tokens in existance.
-The tokens will not be rebased initially.
-The tokens will be freely available to all.
-Read [**the Gold Paper**](https://github.com/AmpleForthGold/AmpleForthGold/blob/master/GoldPaper.md) for details on distribution of tokens.
+On the above date, Ampleforth tokens will be available for purchase.
+Initial liquidity will go live on [*UniSwap*](https://uniswap.org/) on 25th August 2020.
+This will be 10% of the AAU tokens in existence.
+The tokens will not be rebased initially and will be freely available to all.
+Read [**the Gold Paper**](https://github.com/AmpleForthGold/AmpleForthGold/blob/master/GoldPaper.md) for details on the distribution of tokens.
 ### 2020/09/15 The Rebasement begins
 Rebasement of the AAU tokens to the price of one ounce of Gold shall begin.
-This shall affect the quanitity of token you hold, but does not affect the percentage of the market cap you hold.
+This shall affect the quantity of token you hold, but does not affect the percentage of the market cap you hold.
 See the original [*Ampleforth Whitepaper*](https://www.ampleforth.org/papers/) for details.
 ### 2020/10/15 Midas Launches
 Most (90%+) AmpleForthGold tokens will (eventually) be distributed to the holders of AmpleForthGold tokens via Midas.
-Read [**the Gold Paper**](https://github.com/AmpleForthGold/AmpleForthGold/blob/master/GoldPaper.md) for details on midas and the distribution of tokens.
+Read [**the Gold Paper**](https://github.com/AmpleForthGold/AmpleForthGold/blob/master/GoldPaper.md) for details on Midas and the distribution of tokens.

 ## Contracts
 This repository is a collection of smart contracts that implement the AmpleForthGold protocol on the Ethereum blockchain.